Acute Alcohol Withdrawal and Delirium Tremens

 - Medical history including psychiatric history.

-- Drug history (including prescribed drugs and drugs of abuse and any drug allergies).
+- Medication history (including prescribed drugs and drugs of misuse and any drug allergies).

 - Support network.